cfbypass/cloudflare-bypass/README.md

-This simple script can find a ip address behind a website with cloudflare.
+This simple script can find a ip behind a website with cloudflare.